 The Accolmile Cola Bear full-suspension electric mountain bike is available in a 500w version for the more adventurous rider.
 The Cola Bear uses the proven Bafang BBS02B 48v mid-drive motor and a 624Wh battery.
-This version would not be road legal in the EU or UK, but would be fine in the US.
+This version would not be road legal in the EU or UK but would be fine in the US.
 There is also a 250w version available.

 I have a lot of experience with the Bafang BBS02B, and it’s generally a very reliable unit.
-The pedal assist sensor isn’t quite as sophisticated (as the Bafang M200 torque-sensor) as it just measures pedal rotation (cadence), giving the motor a very on/off feel.
+The pedal assist sensor isn’t quite as sophisticated (as the Bafang M200 torque sensor) as it just measures pedal rotation (cadence), giving the motor a very on/off feel.
 Performance-wise it should be impressive – this 500w version will produce peak power approaching 1000w with up to 120Nm of torque.

 The rest of the components look decent enough, considering the budget price.
-Forks are Suntour XCM, gearing is Shimano Altus 8-speed and there’s hydraulic disc brakes.
+Forks are Suntour XCM, gearing is Shimano Altus 8-speed and there are hydraulic disc brakes.
 I’m not familiar with the brand of rear shock absorber, but it’s fair to say this e-bike will be fine for moderate off-road riding, but I certainly wouldn’t want to push it too far.
 For less than €1800, it’s going to be popular, and being a Bafang BBS motor it will be easy to get hold of parts and fix should it ever go wrong out of warranty.

 If you’re looking for a powerful e-bike for riding off-road, there’s nothing out there that can touch this for the price.
-You could build your own e-bike using a Bafang motor kit, but here’s one ready made!
+You could build your own e-bike using a Bafang motor kit, but here’s one ready-made!

 So there you have it, the Accolmile range of electric bikes.
 Based on the specifications alone and going by the few customer reviews available, I’d be really interested to get my hands on one for a review.
 The Bafang M200 is a good mid-drive unit, certainly comparable to the Bosch Active Plus in terms of performance.
-All the hybrid / trekking versions are very well kitted-out for the price.
+All the hybrid / trekking versions are very well kitted out for the price.
 The hardtail e-MTB looks pretty decent too.
 The Accolmile Road e-bike is exceptional value for money at under €850.

 The Cola Bear full suspension e-MTB looks interesting – the Bafang BBS02B is a solid performer, but the cadence-based pedal assist system is very dated now.